s60sc/ESP32-CAM_MJPEG2SD/README.md

 * ESP32 Cam board - `CAMERA_MODEL_AI_THINKER`
 * Freenove ESP32S3 Cam board - `CAMERA_MODEL_ESP32S3_EYE`

-Compile with PSRAM enabled and the following Partition scheme:
+Select the ESP32 or ESP32S3 Dev Module board and compile with PSRAM enabled and the following Partition scheme:
 * ESP32 - `Minimal SPIFFS (...)`
 * ESP32S3 - `8M with spiffs (...)`

 **NOTE: If you get compilation errors you need to update your `arduino-esp32` library in the IDE using [Boards Manager](https://github.com/s60sc/ESP32-CAM_MJPEG2SD/issues/61#issuecomment-1034928567)**

-The application web pages and configuration data file (except passwords) are stored in the **/data** folder which needs to be copied as a folder to the SD card, or automatically downloaded from GitHub on app startup.
-This reduces the size of the application on flash and reduces wear as well as making updates easier.
+**NOTE: If you get error: `Startup Failure: Check SD card inserted` it is usually a [camera board selection](https://github.com/s60sc/ESP32-CAM_MJPEG2SD/issues/219#issuecomment-1627785417) issue**

-On first installation, the application will start in wifi AP mode - connect to SSID: **ESP-CAM_MJPEG_...**, to allow router and password details to be entered via the web page on 192.168.4.1.
-The application web pages and configuration data file (except passwords) are stored in the **/data** folder which is automatically downloaded to SD card from GitHub.
-The **/data** folder can also be loaded via OTA.
+On first installation, the application will start in wifi AP mode - connect to SSID: **ESP-CAM_MJPEG_...**, to allow router and password details to be entered via the web page on `192.168.4.1`.
+The application web pages and configuration data file (except passwords) are automatically downloaded from GitHub to the SD card **/data** folder when an internet connection is available.

-Subsequent updates to the application, or to the **/data** folder contents, can be made using the **OTA Upload** tab.
+Subsequent updates to the application, or to the **/data** folder files, can be made using the **OTA Upload** tab.
 The **/data** folder can also be reloaded from GitHub using the **Reload /data** button on the **Edit Config** tab.

 Browser functions only tested on Chrome.